sergio-costas/lxcraft/README.md

 with *snapcraft* but without having to destroy and re-recreate the container from scratch.

-Also, you can run specific *snapcraft* commands with *lxcraft snapcraft command ...*.
+Also, you can run specific *snapcraft* commands inside the container with *lxcraft snapcraft command ...*.
 This allows to clean an specific part, or to just execute one part...

 Finally, it is possible to run a shell inside the container just with *lxcraft shell*.